open-source-labs/ReacType/README.md

 ### How to use

 - **Log in:** Sign up through email/Github if you would like to save your projects to the cloud.
-Otherwise, select **Continue as Guest**
+Otherwise, select _Continue as Guest_
-- **Select project type:** By default, new projects will be Next.js projects, but you can toggle your project to be a normal React application by selecting "Classic React" in the bottom-right corner.
+- **Selectproject type:** By default, new projects will be Next.js projects, but you can toggle your project to be a normal React application by selecting "Classic React" in the bottom-right corner.
   - **Next.js** projects allow you to easily create routing between pages within ReacType and render content with static rendering.
   - **Classic React** projects are vanilla React.
 You can create multiple "root" components, but routing between these root components is enabled by default.
 - **Add components:** Add a new component in the left panel.
-If the **Page** checkbox is selected, the component will become a page that can be routed to.
+If the _Page_ checkbox is selected, the component will become a page that can be routed to.
 For example, a page component named 'Home', the component's corresponding route will be '/Home'.
 [Learn more about Next.js routing](https://nextjs.org/docs/routing/introduction).
 - **Create instances of components/HTML elements:** Each component has its own canvas where you can see how any instances of nested components or HTML elements will render in production.
 To create an instance of a component or traditional HTML element in the canvas, simply drag it onto the canvas.
 The following elements have special properties when they're dragged onto the canvas:
   - **Page/root components:** Page/root components cannot be dragged into other components.
   - **Divs:** Divs are arbitrarily nestable.
-This feature is useful when creating complex layouts.
-  - **Navigation components:** Next.js projects have "Navigation components" which allow you to create client-side rendered links between your page components.
+  - **Navigation components:** Next.js projects have "Navigation components" which allow you to create links between your page components.
 - **Update CSS and delete instances:** Click on the component canvas or an instance to view/edit CSS attributes in the right panel.
-Updates made to the CSS will render in the canvas on **Save**.
+Updates made to the CSS will render in the canvas on _Save_.
-- **Save your project:** Select **Save Project** to save a new project to the cloud.
+- **Save your project:** Select _Save Project_ to save a new project to the cloud.
 Once you've created a new project in the cloud, it will be autoamtically saved on each change.
-You can open any of your other saved projects by selecting **Open Project**
+You can open any of your other saved projects by selecting _Open Project_.
-- **Export your project:** Select **Export Project** to save your project locally.
+- **Export your project:** Select _Export Project_ to save your project locally.
 You will have the option of exporting either a fully functional application or only exporting the component files.

 #### Contributors